User Guide

 Editing Text

-When editing widgets that with multi-line text the Enter key serves to make new lines.
+When editing widgets with multi-line text the Enter key serves to make new lines.
 In this case use the Ctrl+Enter combination to close the editor.

 You can cancel the current edit by hitting the Esc key.